 This route, which heads north following the Atlantic coast of Portugal and Spain, was used by Queen Isabel of Portugal (1271 – 1336) to make at least one pilgrimage to Santiago de Compostela.
 Queen Isabel was canonized in 1626 and this is celebrated on her feast day, the 8th of July.
-(The Confraternity Guide to the Portuguese route is available from our on-line shop.
+(The Confraternity Guides to the Portuguese route are available from our on-line shop.
 A Guide by John Brierley is also available.)

 The Route.
 Most pilgrims start in Porto, but many also walk the 620km from Lisbon to Santiago.
 The Lisbon-Porto stretch has less support for pilgrims, but new albergues are opening every year and it is now much easier to walk this route than it was say five years ago.
 The Portuguese pilgrims’ Association Via Lusitana publishes the latest accommodation available www.vialusitana.org

 Lisbon to Porto.
 Initially there is quite a lot of road walking and infrequent pilgrim accommodation.
 The way becomes more beautiful after Santarem (where you can detour to visit Fatima).
 The stages between the old Knight’s Templar town of Tomar and Coimbra (site of one of Europe’s oldest universities) is delightful.

 From Porto the way continues northwards crossing the rivers Lima and Minho where it enters Spain.
 Still heading north, the river Ulla is crossed at Padron before arriving at Santiago.
 The total distance of (about) 232k from Porto can be divided into 117k for the Portuguese section and 112k from Tui to Santiago, with 3k for the transfer from Valenca across the border at the Rio Minho to Tui.